Close Menu

 Demographics of renters

-Renting is not just a temporary phase for many; it represents a substantial portion of the housing market.
-In 2024, 44.1 million American households were renters, accounting for 34% of the U.S. population, as reported by the National Multifamily Housing Council.
+Renting is not just a temporary phase for many; it accounts for a substantial share of the housing market.
+In 2024, 44.1 million American households were renters, representing 34% of the U.S. population, according to the National Multifamily Housing Council.
 This sizeable demographic reflects shifting preferences and economic realities, including urbanization trends and the desire for housing flexibility.

 Younger generations, particularly millennials and Gen Z, are increasingly prioritizing experiences over ownership, leading to a cultural shift where renting is seen as a viable long-term option.
 Furthermore, the rise of remote work has enabled many to relocate to more affordable areas, further diversifying the rental market and creating opportunities for landlords to cater to a broader range of tenant needs, from pet-friendly apartments to co-living spaces that foster community among renters.